A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{\textit{Handling Class Imbalance: Weighted Loss. }} For classification tasks, achieving a balanced class distribution in the training set is crucial to avoid biases toward more prevalent classes.
+Achieving a balanced class distribution in the training set is crucial to avoid biases toward more prevalent classes.
 However, achieving this balance is often challenging, especially in cases where some classes are significantly underrepresented compared to others.
 This is particularly evident in land cover classification, where larger classes can be more than ten times the size of smaller ones.
-Figure \ref{fig:class_dist} illustrates the class distribution of ESRI LULC (2020) for the African continent, highlighting the imbalance.
+Figure~\ref{fig:class_dist} illustrates the class distribution of ESRI LULC (2020) for the African continent, highlighting the imbalance.
 To address class imbalance, various strategies can be employed, with weighted loss being one of the most effective.
 Weighted loss modifies the loss function to assign greater weight to underrepresented classes, thereby increasing the model's focus on these classes and penalizing misclassifications more heavily.
 This approach helps in improving the model's performance on minority classes.

-Several weighting strategies in equation \ref{eq:WeightedLoss} were explored: complement probability \((w_{k} = 1-p_{k})\), negative log of the probability \((w_{k} = -log(p_{k}))\), and inverse probability \((w_{k} = 1/p_{k})\).
+Several weighting strategies in Equation~\ref{eq:WeightedLoss} were explored: complement probability \((w_{k} = 1-p_{k})\), negative log of the probability \((w_{k} = -log(p_{k}))\), and inverse probability \((w_{k} = 1/p_{k})\).
 Among these, inverse probability weighting was chosen due to its superior performance in capturing rural settlements.
 This choice was based on visual inspections and evaluation score comparisons, which indicated that inverse probability weighting provided the best balance between detecting rare classes and overall classification accuracy.